-Melflufen has previously undergone both preclinical trials and clinical phase 1 and 2 trials with positive results in terms of both safety and efficacy in patients with multiple myeloma.
-Based on these results, the next logical step was to further develop melflufen through the trials OCEAN, HORIZON, ANCHOR and BRIDGE, and the planned additional pivotal combination trial LIGHTHOUSE.
+Melflufen has previously undergone both preclinical studies and clinical phase 1 and 2 studies with positive results in terms of both safety and efficacy in patients with multiple myeloma.
+Based on these results, the next logical step was to further develop melflufen through the studies OCEAN, HORIZON, ANCHOR and BRIDGE, and the planned additional pivotal combination study LIGHTHOUSE.

-Our phase 3 trial, OCEAN, and phase 2 trial, HORIZON, are key studies for the submission of an NDA/MAA to potentially obtain marketing authorization for melflufen in the US and the EU for the treatment of RRMM.
-In addition to proving melflufen’s efficacy in relation to the existing standard treatment for RRMM (meaning pomalidomide), as evaluated by OCEAN, the development program also aims to demonstrate, through HORIZON, the activity of melflufen in patients with relapsed refractory multiple myeloma whose disease is triple-class refractory (i.e. refractory to at least one IMiD, one proteasome inhibitor and one anti-CD38 monoclonal antibody).
-Our phase Our clinical development program will provide us with a broad set of data and information about melflufen’s efficacy in various patient groups.
+Our pivotal phase 2 study, HORIZON and phase 3 study, OCEAN, are key studies for the submission of an NDA/MAA to potentially obtain marketing authorization for melflufen in the US and the EU for the treatment of RRMM.
+In addition to evaluating melflufen’s efficacy in relation to the existing standard treatment for RRMM (meaning pomalidomide), as evaluated by OCEAN, the development program also aims to demonstrate, through HORIZON, the activity of melflufen in patients with relapsed refractory multiple myeloma whose disease is triple-class refractory (i.e. refractory to at least one IMiD, one proteasome inhibitor and one anti-CD38 monoclonal antibody).
+Our clinical development program will provide us with a broad set of data and information about melflufen’s efficacy in various patient groups.
 We initiated preparations for an NDA submission based on the available HORIZON data.
-The overall regulatory risk will decrease considerably given that the FDA grants a conditional market approval.
-1/2 trial, ANCHOR, is aimed at demonstrating how melflufen can be administered in combination with other multiple-myeloma drugs.
-It is important to generate knowledge and understanding among physicians about how melflufen can be used together with dexamethasone and either bortezomib or daratumumab in relapsed refractory MM patients.
-BRIDGE is a phase 2 pharmacokinetic trial to study melflufen’s safety in patients with reduced renal function.
-We are also preparing to start a pivotal phase 3 study called LIGHTHOUSE, which is planned to start in the second half of 2019.
+Our phase 1/2 study, ANCHOR, is aimed at demonstrating how melflufen can be administered in combination with other multiple-myeloma drugs.
+BRIDGE is a phase 2 pharmacokinetic study to study melflufen’s safety in patients with reduced renal function.
+We are also preparing to start a pivotal phase 3 study called LIGHTHOUSE, which is planned to start in the first quarter of 2020.

 The regulatory path ahead

 The initiated submission process in the US for accelerated approval for melflufen for the treatment of RRMM patients with triple-class refractory disease, is the first step in building a potential label for melflufen within myeloma.
-A potential accelerated approval results in a regulatory approval that later needs to be confirmed with clinical data from a randomized trial.
-Both OCEAN and LIGHTHOUSE can independently act as confirmatory trials for a potential accelerated approval.
-Additionally, both OCEAN and LIGHTHOUSE – assuming positive outcome from the trials – can result in broadening of the label into less advanced RRMM patient populations (both trials) as well as in combination with daratumumab (LIGHTHOUSE).
+A potential accelerated approval results in a regulatory approval that later needs to be confirmed with clinical data from a randomized study.
+Both OCEAN and LIGHTHOUSE can independently act as confirmatory studies for a potential accelerated approval.
+Additionally, both OCEAN and LIGHTHOUSE – assuming positive outcome from the studies – can result in broadening of the label into less advanced RRMM patient populations (both studies) as well as in combination with daratumumab (LIGHTHOUSE).

 Oncopeptides has collaborated with leading experts and held discussions with governing medical agencies and professional bodies in the US and Europe to create the development program for melflufen in RRMM.
 Upon receiving approval of the phase 3 OCEAN study design through the FDA Special Protocol Assessment in August 2016, detailed preparations commenced for the development program of melflufen.
 The program aims to fully characterize melflufen in the treatment of RRMM and thereby maximize the product candidate’s market potential.

-In the OCEAN clinical phase 3 trial, the efficacy of Oncopeptides’ product candidate, melflufen, is compared with pomalidomide, both are administered in combination with the steroid dexamethasone.
-Pomalidomide is currently the market-leading medication for the treatment of RRMM, with sales of 2.0 billion USD in 2018.
-The objective of the OCEAN trial is to prove that melflufen has a superior efficacy and safety profile compared with pomalidomide.
+In the OCEAN clinical phase 3 study, the efficacy of Oncopeptides’ product candidate, melflufen, is compared with pomalidomide, both are administered in combination with the steroid dexamethasone.